-The script may use those variables to read files contained in the package.
+The script can use these to read files contained in the package.

-Like <prepare>, this element should point to an XQuery script, which will be executed after all data has been uploaded to the database.
+<prepare>, this element must point to an XQuery script.
+This will be executed after all data has been uploaded to the database.
 It receives the same external variables as the prepare script.
 The convention is to name the script

-Use the finish trigger to run additional tasks or move data into different collections.
-For example, the XQuery function documentation app runs an indexing task from the finish trigger to extract documentation from all XQuery modules known to the db at the time.
+<finish>script to run additional tasks or move data into different collections.
+For example, the XQuery function documentation app runs an indexing task from the finish trigger to extract documentation from all XQuery modules known to the database at the time.

-This element will be set automatically when the package is deployed into a database instance.
-It is used by eXide to track changes and should not need to be specified in the original repo.xml descriptor.
+This element is set automatically when the package is deployed into a database instance.
+It is used by eXide to track changes and does not need to be specified in the original

 The root collection for deployed packages can be configured in